-Perhaps I am just a hopeless romantic born in the wrong era, but nowadays it seems that every great love starts with an Instagram like, a slide into the DMs, or a swipe to the right.
+‘Every great love starts with a great story…’ perhaps I am just a hopeless romantic born in the wrong era, but nowadays it seems that every great love starts with an instagram like, a slide into the DMs or swipe to the right.

 As children and even as adults, every book and movie reinforces this idealised version of love.
 Every time I watch the Notebook, or any Nicholas Sparks film to be honest, I yearn even more for what feels like the near impossible.